JacksonGerlach99/ExampleWeb/README.txt

-Will be up in a few days to show an example of possible site
+Will be using three js to make a wave animation website that syncs up with the beat of music.